Cris0000007/otodecks-dj-audio-player-cpp/README.md

 ## Main Components

 - `DJAudioPlayer`
-  Handles audio loading, playback, volume control, speed control, and position control.
+  Handles audio loading, playback, volume control, speed control, and playback position control.

 - `DeckGUI`
-  Provides the user interface for each audio deck, including buttons, sliders, and waveform display.
+  Provides the user interface for each audio deck, including buttons, sliders, and waveform-related controls.

 - `PlaylistComponent`
-  Manages the list of audio tracks and allows users to load tracks into the deck.
+  Manages the track list and allows users to organise and load audio files.

 - `WaveformDisplay`
   Displays the waveform of the loaded audio track.

+- `MenuComponent`
+  Supports menu-related interface functions within the application.

-- `MenuComponent` and `ManagerComponent`
+- `ManagerComponent`
-  Support additional interface and application management functions.
+  Helps manage the layout and coordination of application components.

 - `MainComponent`
-  Combines the main interface components and controls the overall application layout.
+  Combines the main components and controls the overall application interface.

 ## How to Run

 This project requires the JUCE framework and a compatible C++ development environment.

+1. Install JUCE and Projucer.
-1. Open the `DJ App.jucer` file using Projucer.
+2. Open `DJ App.jucer` using Projucer.
+3. Set the JUCE modules path if required.
-2. Export the project to an IDE such as Visual Studio or Xcode.
+4. Save and export the project to Visual Studio or Xcode.
-3. Build and run the project from the IDE.
+5. Build and run the project from the IDE.
-4. Load an audio file and test the playback functions.
+6. Load an audio file to test the playback functions.

 ## What I Learned